 Max Planck Institute for Social Anthropology: PhD Position Opening

-The Department ‘Law & Anthropology’ at the Max Planck Institute for Social Anthropology is offering 1 PhD position (starting date June 2021 – to be confirmed).
+Department ‘Law & Anthropology’ at the Max Planck Institute for Social Anthropology is offering 1 PhD position (starting date June 2021 – to be confirmed).
 Deadline to apply 31 March 2021.

-The position is offered within the Minerva Research Group “The Ethics of Exchange” which will focus on how the law’s boundaries are shaped in hospital ethics committees and decision-making processes in organ donation and transplantation in the UK and Germany.
+The position is offered within the Minerva Research Group “The Ethics of Exchange” which will focus on how the law’s boundaries are shaped in decision-making processes in organ donation and transplantation in the UK and Germany.

 The Ethics of Exchange: the regulation of Organ Donation and Transplantation is an exciting new research project led by Dr. Farrah Raza that combines doctrinal legal methods and medical anthropology to uncover how the law on organ donation and transplantation is negotiated in practice in two jurisdictions with different regulations.
 The guiding question of the project is how various actors make decisions about organ donation and transplantation in different sets of cases.
 This includes how hospitals and specialist ethics committees devise policies and procedures, how clinicians engage with patients and their families in decision-making and understanding the role of religious and cultural norms in obtaining consent.
 The aim of the project is to provide a detailed account of how the different layers of decision-making in organ donation and transplantation intermesh within the clinical setting.
 The project will consist of two key inter-related workstreams.
 The first workstream The Procedures and Substance of Hospital Ethics Committees and decision-making in Organ Donation and Transplantation will focus on the emergence and application of ethical frameworks and norms in practice.
-The second workstream Religion, Culture and Minority Rights in Organ Donation and Transplantation will focus on how religious and cultural diversity is accommodated in clinical decision-making (for further information see: https://www.eth.mpg.de/raza)
+The second workstream Religion, Culture and Minority Rights in Organ Donation and Transplantation will focus on how religious and cultural diversity is accommodated in clinical decision-making.
+For more information about the project visit here.

 Essential Duties & Responsibilities